 - Preheat oven to 350 degrees.
 Butter and flour bundt pan.

-- Pour the wet ingredients into the dry and mix slightly.
-Add the lavender buds and mix until batter is completely mixed.
+- Pour the wet ingredients into the dry and mix until incorporated.

 - Pour the batter into the prepared and bake in preheated oven for 50-60 minutes or until inserted toothpick comes out clean.